dreamx-market/dreamx-docs/http.md

 }
 ```

-### GET /accounts/:accountAddress
+### GET /accounts/:address

-Retrieves all balances associated with an `accountAddress`.
+Retrieves all balances associated with an `address`.
 A balance is only created after the first deposit.
 This endpoint should be [paginated](#pagination).

 #### Request